RobTillaart/DAC8571/README.md

 # DAC8571

-Arduino library for DAC8571 I2C 16 bit DAC.
+Arduino library for DAC8571 I2C, 1 channel, 16 bit DAC.

 ## Description

 **Experimental**

-The DAC8571 is a small low-power, 16-bit voltage Power-On Reset to Zero output DAC.
+The DAC8571 is a small low-power, single channel, 16-bit voltage Power-On Reset to Zero output DAC.

 The DAC8571 has one 16 bit DAC.
 The output value can be set from 0..65535.
-This results in a voltage which depends on a reference voltage Vref (datasheet).
+This results in a voltage which depends on a reference voltage Vref (see datasheet).
-At power up it always will start with a value of zero.
+At power up the channel always will start with a value of zero.

 The DAC8571 has a temporary register in which a value can be preloaded.
 This can be used to change the DAC at a later moment.